-- 1) Each participating active member is assumed to have two children with an average age of about 13. - 2) The children are assumed to be eligible for a monthly benefit of about \$938 each until they reach age 18. - 3) A surviving spouse is assumed to be eligible for a monthly benefit of about \$312 until the children reach age 16. - 4) A surviving spouse of a member who has paid FDBP premiums for 10 or more years is assumed to be eligible for an additional monthly benefit of about \$613 starting at age 60.2 - 5) As previously discussed with LACERS and included in our 2019 valuation report, we understood that survivors may not receive benefits from the FDBP if they receive a service retirement survivorship benefit from the Retirement Plan.
+- 4. A surviving spouse of a member who has paid FDBP premiums for 10 or more years is assumed to be eligible for an additional monthly benefit of about \$613 starting at age 60.2 - 5.
+As previously discussed with LACERS and included in our 2021 valuation report, we understood that survivors may not receive benefits from the FDBP if they receive a service retirement survivorship benefit from the Retirement Plan.
 Therefore, those FDBP participants who are currently eligible to retire under the Retirement Plan do not have an FDBP liability in our valuation even though it is assumed that they would continue to pay premiums to the FDBP.
-We believe this is one of the contributors to the increase in the surplus balance of \$11,655,844 as of June 30, 2021, because 8903 of the 2,312 active participants in the Plan as of June 30, 2021 will not be eligible for a benefit from the FDBP based on this criterion.
+We believe this is one of the contributors to the increase in the surplus balance of \$12,991,944 as of June 30, 2023, because 8823 of the 2,075 active participants in the Plan as of June 30, 2023 will not be eligible for a benefit from the FDBP based on this criterion.
 Additionally, based on a prior conversation with LACERS, we understood that for the active members who are enrolled in the FDBP and who have no surviving spouse/domestic partner upon death, FDBP payments may be made to the members' eligible children and/or dependent parents, if any.
 However, LACERS' staff noted in August 2021 that this information was not available while the member is active.
 Segal anticipates that having this information would not have a material effect on the valuation results anyway.